navarum/tweaks/BUILD-NOTES.md

     git am ../patches/*.patch
     git checkout -b navarum-new

-The use of two branches `navarum` and `navarum-new` is so we can keep track of what was applied automatically, and what might have been added afterwards by the user (which we don't want to detach or overwrite by accident).
-The idea is that you run the command which was given above, `git branch -f navarum navarum-new`, only when you are sure that `../patches/` contains all your work on the local git repository.
-If the two branches point at different commits, the build scripts will refuse to apply the patches.
-After `./BUILD apply`, the output of `git log` will be something like this - showing the three references `mybase`, `navarum`, and `navarum-new`:
+The reason for using two branches `navarum` and `navarum-new` is so we can keep track of what was applied automatically, and what might have been added afterwards to the project Git repo by the user (which we don't want to detach or overwrite by accident).
+The idea is that you run the command which was given above, `git branch -f navarum navarum-new`, *only* when you are sure that `../patches/` contains all your work on the local git repository.
+If you commit some new changes to the project code, then the two branches point at different commits, and the build scripts will refuse to reapply the patches.
+After `./BUILD apply` or `git branch -f`, the output of `git log` will be something like this - showing the three references `mybase`, `navarum`, and `navarum-new`:

     commit ea4...
 (HEAD -> navarum-new, navarum)
     Author: Navarum <...>